yang-zhang/yang-zhang.github.io/jupyter_autosave.md

+---
+layout: post
+---

-# Why and how to automatically save Jupyter notebook to .py files
+## Why and how to automatically save Jupyter notebook to .py files

 ### Why save a jupyter notebook as a python file?
 Because notebooks are hard to version control - try `git diff [YOUR_NOTEBOOK].ipynb` after a few changes and see the mess.